Donation Land Claim Act: Details

 Claims under the law were granted at the federal land office in Oregon City.
 The most famous patent granted at the Oregon City Land Office was the plat for the city of San Francisco, which had to be sent up the coast from California by ship.
 The claims of the land were surveyed by the Surveyor General of Oregon, an office created out of the law.
 As part of the general survey, the Willamette Stone was placed just west of Portland, defining the Willamette Meridian.

-Last year and aftermath
+Final year and aftermath

-After the 1855 cut-off date, the designated land in Oregon was no longer free but was still available, selling at $1.25 an acre ($3.09/hectare), with a limit of 320 acres (1.3 km²) in any one claim.
+After the 1855 cutoff date, the designated land in Oregon was no longer free but was still available, selling at $1.25 an acre ($3.09/hectare), with a limit of 320 acres (1.3 km2) in any one claim.
 The law expired on December 1, 1855.
 In the following years, the price was raised and the maximum size of claims was progressively lowered.
 The government's only goal was to raise the population in that area.

-In 1862, Congress passed the first of the "Homestead Acts", which was largely designed to encourage settlement of the Great Plains states, but applied to Oregon as well.
+In 1862, Congress passed the first of the "Homestead Acts", which were largely designed to encourage settlement of the Great Plains states but applied to Oregon as well.